namx05/Awesome-Solana-checklist/README.md

 # Awesome Solana Security Checklist

-A curated collection of resources and best practices for Solana program security by [Arjuna](https://x.com/arjuna_sec).
+A curated collection of resources and best practices for Solana program security.

-For audits reach out at : [here](https://t.me/calc1f4r)
+For audits reach out at : [here](https://t.me/namx05)

 ## Table of Contents
 - [Account Validations](#account-validations)